annika-maier-uni/comp_work_project/README.md

 The strandedness refers to the library preparation and will be automatically inferred if set to `auto`.

 > [!NOTE]
 > A samplesheet validation is used to check, whether the samplesheet was correctly constructed.
 If the samplesheet is correct, the message "Samplesheet validation passed!" occurs and the pipeline automatically continues running.
-Else an error occurs right at the beginning which stops the pipeline from running.
+Else the process terminates with an error, telling what is wrong in the samplesheet.

 ## Executing the Pipeline